mrqc/yiibulkmailwidget/README.md

 Extension for the Yii Framework: Bulk Mail Widget
 =================================================

-Yii Extension: Bulk Mail Widget
+Yii Extension: Bulk Mail List Widget

 =What it does?=